BenjaminTuckerInstitute/Liberty/2/2/liberty.md

 This picture of the anguish of a potentate scarcely daring to take possession of the crown is the best reward that the revolutionists have yet received for their sacrifices and their perils.
 To make the life of kings so intolerable as to disgust them with their royalty,—that perhaps is the best method yet discovered of founding republics.

-Proof, for the rest, that the august ???s[FIXME] of Moscow intend to treat their condemned criminals in the future with a certain degree of humanity may be found in this further despatch transmitted by the Havas agency:
+Proof, for the rest, that the augustes of Moscow intend to treat their condemned criminals in the future with a certain degree of humanity may be found in this further despatch transmitted by the Havas agency:

 "The day of the coronation is kept absolutely secret."